-The financial statements of the Parent Company have been prepared in accordance with Philippine Financial Reporting Standards (PFRS).
-The term PFRS in general includes all applicable PFRS, Philippine Accounting Standards (PAS) and Interpretations issued by the former Standing Interpretations Committee (SIC), the Philippine Interpretations Committee (PIC) and the International Financial Reporting Interpretations Committee (IFRIC), which have been approved by the Financial and Sustainability Reporting Standards Council (FSRSC) and modified by the application of the following financial reporting standards reliefs issued and approved by the SEC in response to the COVID-19 pandemic:
+The financial statements of the Parent Company have been prepared in accordance with Philippine Financial Reporting Standards (PFRS) Accounting Standards.
+The term PFRS Accounting Standards in general includes all applicable PFRS Accounting Standards, Philippine Accounting Standards (PAS) and Interpretations issued by the former Standing Interpretations Committee (SIC), the Philippine Interpretations Committee (PIC) and the International Financial Reporting Interpretations Committee (IFRIC), which have been approved by the Financial and Sustainability Reporting Standards Council (FSRSC).